Chapter 1:

 “Come on, amateurs.”

-On the third hit, their car lurched just as an oncoming trailer’s headlights flared.
+On the third hit, their car lurched just as an oncoming truck's headlights flared like a meteor.

 The lead thug swerved right, clipping his partner.
 The second car spun off the road, swallowed by the dark.

-The trailer thundered past.
-In a split second, Akira dove inside the lane like a dragon locked in on its prey, sliding Homura past the last thug in a clean overtake.
+The truck thundered past.
+In a split second, Akira dove inside the lane like a sparrow slicing against the wind, sliding Homura past the last thug in a clean overtake.

-But no time to marvel—a truck loomed in the curve.
-The kid veered clear.
+Another truck loomed in the curve.
+The young racer veered clear.

-Akira laughed—full and wild—the laugh of a man at the peak of the high.
+Akira laughed wildly, with the laugh of a man at the peak of the high.

-But caught in the fever, he didn’t ease up.
-The curve tightened, the road slick with night dew.
+But caught in the fever of his prime, he didn’t ease up.
+The curve tightened, and a foot slipped off the brakes.

 The wheel twitched wrong.

 Homura broke loose.
-Tires screamed.
-The world tilted into a blur of lights and dark.
+The world spun into a blur of lights and dark.

 Through the windshield, a truck’s grille filled his vision.